WeaselGames/godot_luaAPI/DOTNET.md

 Getting Started Example (In C#)
 -------

-As you can expect, the method names in the LuaAPI class are in Dotnet style.
+As you can expect, the method names in the LuaAPI class are in Dotnet style (Camel Case).
 So, something like `LuaAPI.push_variant` would be `LuaAPI.PushVariant`

 In this example, we recreate the main GDScript example from the README.md file.
 I have fully commented this example, to explain what each part does.
 Specific differences and a special note on this example: In C# you cannot assign a Method to a `Variant` for use with `LuaAPI.PushVariant`.
 So, to get around that, and make the example work, we will first wrap our called function in a `Callable` variable (wrapper).
 Please note the line `Callable print = new Callable(this, MethodName.LuaPrint);` in the example below.

+This example also shows how to use the newly added `LuaFunctionRef` class to `invoke` a lua function.
+This allows for creating a call back function to respond to things like events.
+Note how we use `.As<LuaFunctionRef>()` to cast the Variant `val` into a `LuaFunctionRef` variable (`get_message`).
+Additionally, we do not need to use the nullable invoke style common to most event firing, as the `get_message` variable is not null.
+The `.Invoke()` method takes a `Godot.Collections.Array` as its only parameter.
+In this example, we make use of the shorthand to create a `new` object for the Godot Array class.
+This shorthand is only possible because of the way that Godot defines the `Array` class, and is not a normal C# `new Object()` creation style.

 ```csharp
 using Godot;